 Should you be wandering or cycling along the Donaukanal, you’ll pass the Urania on the southern bank.
 Other options include:

-Subway: a short walk from Schwedenplatz station on the U1 and U4 lines
+Subway: a short walk from the central Schwedenplatz station on the U1 and U4 lines

 Address: Urania Straße 1, 1010 Vienna